-⚠ Before you use the calibrator for the first time, charge its battery pack for 2 hours in the external battery charger.
+⚠ Before you use the calibrator for the first time, charge its battery pack in the external battery charger.
+The Model BC7217 charger charges both the NiMH and Ni-Cd battery packs.

 Figure 9 shows how to remove the battery.
 Remove the battery door and tap the calibrator with your hand to get the battery out.
 Place the battery in the charger and connect the charger to line power.
 The charger automatically senses line voltage and adjusts itself accordingly.